BartOtten/routex/README.md

 # Routex: Supercharge your Phoenix Router

-Routex is a powerful routing library build on top of Phoenix Router.
-It is designed to simplify route manipulation —giving developers a new level of control over route management.
-Whether it’s multilingual URLs, route obfuscation or alternative routes generation: Routex can do.
+Routex is the most powerful routing library for Phoenix Framework.
+It is designed to simplify route manipulation —giving developers unlimited control over their app routes.
+Having a very custom need?

-Due to its focus on flexibility, Routex is suited for both small and large-scale projects, allowing for seamless integration into existing codebases or entirely new applications.
-You simply enable the extensions your project needs.
-Missing a feature?
 Write your own extension without having to know the nitty gritty details of the routing core.

+Routex ships with *optional* extensions for internationalization, multilingual URLs, route obfuscation, alternative routes generation and [many more](EXTENSION_SUMMARIES.md).

 ## Top Features and Benefits

+* **No dependencies, no state**: Routex does not require any external dependency and works *by default* without proces state (e.g. no need for `Gettext.put_locale/1`).

-* **Dynamic Routing**: Routex supports complex route structures, including localized alternatives.
+* **Powerful transformations**: Routex supports advanced route transformations, including everything needed for internationalization (i18n) and localization (l10n).

 * **Extension driven**: Being extension driven, Routex can be adapted to your specific needs.
 It's architecture allows you to write your own routing